 The Long Playing (LP) record.

 The far bigger lament is for the record album.
 I’m not talking about the vinyl; I’m talking about the album itself.
 The packaging was a big part of the LPs appeal.
 The 12 x 12 canvas provided ample space to provide information about the songs, the musicians, and other recording details.
-In some rare instances, there were bizarre “liner notes.”
+In some rare instances, there were bizarre “liner notes” that would delight the reader/fan.
 Plus, the cover itself was sometimes considered “art.”

 The album, when viewed during playback, could transport the listener to another world.
 This whole experience was a bit of shamanistic magic, notably when the double-album served as a rolling tray.